 2. Energy Efficiency

 Are your heating are a little more than you remember them being?
 That may be a sign that some part of your heating system is weakening.
 Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is going out.
 Older heating units can be very inefficient, while newer systems are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 Heating units were never designed to last forever.
 Advanced, more efficient technology is coming out all the time.
 But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old furnaces operate at an efficiency of just 65 percent or worse!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise

-If you need to raise your voice to talk because your heating system is so loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your heater is too loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.